Too many SPF lookups?

 v=spf1 include:_netblocks.google.com include:_netblocks2.google.com include:_netblocks3.google.com ~all

-A lot of services on the Internet will ask an email domain owner to add their service into an SPF record.
+Many services on the internet will ask an email domain owner to add their service into an SPF record.
 Unfortunately, adding such services usually doesn’t do anything due to confusion around how SPF works.

 The trouble is that SPF checks the envelope domain of an email, and more often than not, the service that asks to be included into a domain’s SPF record isn’t even using that domain in the envelope address.
 We’ve published a short video on how SPF works.

-To find out which unnecessary services can be cut out of your SPF records, dmarcian will cross-reference your domain’s DMARC feedback data with your domain’s SPF record.
+To find out which unnecessary services can be removed from your SPF records, dmarcian will cross-reference your domain’s DMARC feedback data with your domain’s SPF record.
 If you’re logged into a dmarcian account and DMARC feedback is present, the SPF Surveyor will be able to show you which parts of your SPF record are actively being used.

-If you’re still stuck, feel free to contact us and we’ll take a look.
+If you’re still stuck, take a look at this article on common solutions to address the SPF 10 DNS lookup limits.
+Also feel free to contact us and we’ll take a look.